The reporting structure and division of labor in an organization.

 The organization is composed of many different units that work on different kinds of tasks, using different skills and work methods.
 High differentiation mean high degree of division of labor and and work specialization.

 These differentiated units are put back together so that work is coordinated into an overall product.
 High degree of integration means lots of communication and coordination across units.

 Define division of labor.

 The assignment of different tasks to different people or groups.

 A process in which different individuals and units perform different tasks.

-The procedures that link the various parts of a organization to achieve the organization's overall mission.
+The procedures that link the various parts of an organization for the purpose of achieving the organization's overall mission

 The legitimate right to make decisions and to tell other people what to do.